awsdocs/amazon-s3-userguide/doc_source/grant-destinations-permissions-to-s3.md

 ### IAM policy for a destination SQS queue<a name="sqs-queue-policy"></a>

 The following is an example of an IAM policy that you attach to the destination SQS queue\.
+For more information about how to use this policy to set up a destination Amazon SQS queue for event notifications, see [Walkthrough: Configuring a bucket for notifications \(SNS topic or SQS queue\)](ways-to-add-notification-config-to-bucket.md)\.

+To use this policy, you must update the Amazon SQS queue ARN, bucket name, and bucket owner's AWS account ID\.

 ```
 {